-The Fund has received an exemptive order from the SEC in order to be able to make certain investments alongside certain of its affiliates.
+The Fund has received an exemptive order from the Securities and Exchange Commission (the "Order") in order to be able to make certain investments alongside certain of its affiliates.
 The Order allows the Fund to fully negotiate terms of co-investment transactions with other funds managed by the Adviser or certain affiliates.
-The Fund may only co-invest with certain entities affiliated with its Adviser in negotiated transactions originated by its Adviser or its affiliates in accordance with such Order and existing regulatory guidance.
+The Fund may only co-invest with certain entities affiliated with its Adviser in negotiated transactions originated by its Adviser or its affiliates in accordance with such Order or existing regulatory guidance.
 See "Risk Factors - We are subject to affiliated party and co-investment restrictions."